 This is NOT even true.

 Now, I had known that refusing to mention “g-d” would be an issue, so I already had thought of a way not to mention it without inducing aversion from the production and marketing team.
-So what did I do once I had acquired of the permission to alter the script?
-I used “the Almighty,” “the Creator,” “the Most Sovereign One,” or “the Most High” – appellation that famous preachers, like John Piper, Charles Stanley, Chuck Swindoll, Joel Osteen, Eddie Villanueva use – titles that hymns themselves, such as “Come, thou Almighty King” and “Gloria in exelsis Deo,” feature – phrases and words that not only could replace g-d without compromising my Yahwism, but were also well-known.
+So what did I do once I had acquired permission to alter the script?
+I used “the Almighty,” “the Creator,” “the Most Sovereign One,” or “the Most High” – appellation that famous preachers, like John Piper, Charles Stanley, Chuck Swindoll, Joel Osteen, Eddie Villanueva, and more others use – titles that hymns themselves, such as “Come, thou Almighty King” and “Gloria in exelsis Deo,” feature – phrases and words that not only could replace g-d without compromising my Yahwism, but were also well-known.

 (ON A SIDE NOTE: Ever realized that the Satan is the “god” of this world?
 But could never be “all-mighty”?)

-But because I was not allowed to speak until Miss I– was done talking, she went on explaining how I had to “understand” that the target audience would be composed of both Christians and “un-churched” people, and such terms would not be comprehended.
+I refrained speaking till Miss I– was done talking, and she went on explaining how I had to “understand” that the target audience would be composed of both Christians and “un-churched” people, and such terms would not be comprehended.
 “Tamad ang tao mag-research” was even one of her statements.
 I couldn’t believe my ears!
 Not only had they concluded that the majority would be too dumb to gather that “Jesus the Messiah” is “Jesus Christ,” but they also concluded that people are too lazy to work on expanding their knowledge!
 Excuse me, but is it not rather preposterous to look down on people so much?

 We respect your belief… pero dati kasi may Messianic program kami na bumagsak ang rating.

 Was she pertaining to the program organized by Mr. Antonio Basa (an acquaintance of my acquaintance)?
 The one which won three consecutive Anak TV Awards (as I was informed)?
-The one whose ratings Light Network had claimed to have plunged. but to which they couldn’t provide a rating sheet to prove so?
+The ratings of which Light Network had claimed to have plunged but couldn’t provide a rating sheet to prove so?

 Gumamit sila ng mga masmalalim pa talaga na words.

 Again, I repeated (yes, re-repeated): 1) I AM NOT MESSIANIC, and 2) when did I use the “unknown” words they accused me of using?
 What were the “unknown” words?
 I’m intrigued.
-For the last time I reminded Miss I– that I did not even use the Name itself to redeem them from any rating problems they were so concerned of.
+For the last time, I reminded Miss I– that I did not even use the Name itself to redeem them from any rating problems they were so concerned about.